gordonguthrie/pometo/docs/implementation_reference/getting_started_as_a_developer_of_the_pometo_runtime_and_language.md

 ## Working On The Runtime

 If you are working on the runtime please to add the simplest smoke tests to the documentation page `basics.md`

+## Things Wut Is Bad, So Bad, So Very Bad

+The order of keys in a map is undefined but also if your keys are positive integers it is also positive integers.

+At some stage in the future this might change and then the very gates of hell will be ripped open, but hey! you only live once.